 Homefield supports young people aged 16 - 25 with a wide range of special educational needs and disabilities.
 The majority of our students are on the Autistic Spectrum.

 We are a regional provider accepting students from across the UK.
-Most of our students are from Leicester, Leicestershire and Warwickshire, but we do accept applications from those further afield who can travel in each day along with limited availability for residential placements.
+Most of our students are from Leicester, Leicestershire and Warwickshire, but we do accept applications from those further afield who can travel in each day.

-We have several sites in the East Midland, based within the villages of Mountsorrel, Sileby and Barrow-upon-Soar, and the town of Loughborough, along with our provision in Nuneaton for those located closer to Warwickshire.
+We have several sites in the East Midlands, based within the villages of Mountsorrel, Sileby and Barrow-upon-Soar, along with our provision in Nuneaton for those located closer to Warwickshire.

 We focus on three main learning pathways: